Created by CK-12 Foundation/Adapted by Christine Miller

 When Dr. Choo was examining Erica, she used a pulse oximeter to measure the oxygen level in her blood.
 Why did she do this?
 As you have learned, the bronchial tubes branch into bronchioles, which ultimately branch into the alveoli of the lungs.
 The alveoli are where gas exchange occurs between the air and the blood to take in oxygen and remove carbon dioxide and other wastes.
 By checking Erica’s blood oxygen level, Dr. Choo was making sure that her clogged airways were not impacting her level of much-needed oxygen.

-Erica has acute bronchitis, but you may recall that chronic bronchitis was discussed earlier in this chapter (Section 13.5) as a term that describes the symptoms of (COPD).
+Erica has acute bronchitis, but you may recall that chronic bronchitis was discussed earlier in this chapter (Section 13.5) as a term that describes the symptoms of chronic obstructive pulmonary disease (COPD).
 COPD is often due to tobacco smoking, and it causes damage to the walls of the alveoli.
 Acute bronchitis, on the other hand, typically occurs after a cold or flu, and involves inflammation and mucus build-up in the bronchial tubes.
 As implied by the difference in their names, chronic bronchitis is an ongoing, long-term condition, while acute bronchitis is likely to resolve relatively quickly with proper rest and treatment.

 Erica uses e-cigarettes (vaping), so she is more likely to develop chronic respiratory conditions, such as COPD.
 As you have learned, smoking damages the respiratory system, along with many other systems of the body.
 Smoking and vaping increases the risk of respiratory infections, including bronchitis and flu, due to its damaging effects on the respiratory and immune systems.
 Dr. Choo strongly encouraged Erica to quit vaping, not only so that her acute bronchitis resolves, but so that she can avoid future infections and other negative health outcomes associated with vaping and smoking, including COPD and lung cancer.